bcgov/hcap/README.md

 ## Introduction

-This is a digital service built in partnership with the Ministry of Health and the Ministry of Agriculture which supports British Columbian farmers to apply for authorization from the BC Provincial Health Officer to receive temporary foreign workers and protect workers during the COVID-19 pandemic.
+This is a digital service built for the Ministry of Health which supports British Columbian residents to apply for the Health Career Access Program (HCAP) during the COVID-19 pandemic.

 ## Table of Contents